Meta-Analysis of Randomized Experiments with Applications to Heavy-Tailed Response Data: Results

 We begin by studying several of the normalized score histograms to facilitate the comparison of our estimators; additional results are provided in \cref{app:additional}.
 In judging two estimators $A, B$ via their score distribution $\score(\hat{\A}, \hat{\B})$, we note that a left-skewed score distribution indicates $B$ is a better estimator (in terms of its MSE) than $A$.

 In \cref{tab:table0to100}, we use the $t$-test heuristic from \cref{sec:agg} to summarize each score histogram.
 For the sake of brevity, we do not display all the methods tested in the table.
-We found that all the estimators weighted by different powers ($1,2,3$) of the inverse $D$ distribution perform comparably.
 Overall, we see several phenomena that accord with our expectations.
 First, adjusting for the pretreatment covariate reduces variance (i.e., gen$\_$dd is better then dm).
 Second, downweighting large values of $Y$ provides significant value: inverse weighting by $D$ and Winsorization performs generically the best under our metric (gen$\_$dd$\_$w1 and all Winsorized estimators perform well).
 We also see that the dm estimator is dominated by every other method in \cref{tab:table0to100}; such as the median of median-of-means estimator (mom$1000$), whose robustness underlies its improved performance.
-We can also check that the results from \cref{tab:table0to100} are stable with respect to different resampled replicates to compute the cross-validated errors which feed into the error vectors in $\hat{\A}$/$\hat{\B}$ as \cref{tab:tab1to50,,tab:tab51to100} in \cref{app:additional} show.

 We summarize this table by converting it into a table of pairwise comparisons of wins/losses/ties using a $p$-value to determine the significance of the win or loss.
 The question of extracting an ordered ranking from the table of wins/losses is a classic problem.
 The natural procedure of simply summing up the number of row-wise wins is commonly referred to as the Copeland/Borda counting method (see \citep{saari1996copeland} and references within).
-It has recently been shown that such a simple method is robust to the misspecification of the ranking model and optimal under minimal assumptions \citep{JMLR:v18:16-206}.\footnote{Such consistency results are not entirely necessary since our notion of a normalized score vector is element-wise transitive.
-That is, $\frac{b-a}{a+b} > 0$ and $\frac{c-b}{b+c} > 0$ imply $\frac{c-a}{a+c}>0$.}

 Applying such a method by inspection returns the following rankings:

 Overall, these results suggest that aggressively Winsorizing and/or downweighting heavy tails can profitably trade variance for some additional bias.